yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 I have corrected this mistake and I summarize some FAQs:
 Q1: Can you provide a dataset?
-A1: Data is already uploaded to this repository.
-You will be able to run the code with the data smoothly.
-If not, let me know.

-It is again important to point out that our datasets are collected from the following links. http://snap.stanford.edu/data/loc-gowalla.html; https://personal.ntu.edu.sg/404.html; http://www-public.imtbs-tsp.eu/~zhang_da/pub/dataset_tsmc2014.zip
+A1: Our datasets are collected from the following links. http://snap.stanford.edu/data/loc-gowalla.html; https://personal.ntu.edu.sg/404.html; http://www-public.imtbs-tsp.eu/~zhang_da/pub/dataset_tsmc2014.zip